dividedbyzeroco/warp-server/readme.md

 }
 ```

-By default, the User model already has pre-defined keys that are important for it to function properly.
+By default, the User class already has pre-defined keys that are important for it to function properly.

 - `username`: A unique identifier created by the user
 - `email`: A unique email identified for the user